nlathia/whatsapp-speech-to-text-bot/whisper/README.md

-# openai-transcribe
+# whisper

-This cloud run container was created with the [kettle-cli](https://github.com/nlathia/kettle-cli).
+This cloud run container was created and deployed with the [kettle-cli](https://github.com/nlathia/kettle-cli).